N3agu/Drakensang-Internal/README.md

 ![alt text](https://github.com/Wtf-Is-This-x1337/Drakensang_Injector/blob/main/main.png?raw=true)

 ## License
-Drakensang Injector is free software, and is released under the terms of the MIT Public License.
-See MIT for complete license
+Drakensang Injector is free software, and is released under the terms of the [MIT Public License](https://github.com/Wtf-Is-This-x1337/Drakensang_Injector/blob/main/LICENSE).

 ## Disclaimer
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.